Daniel-KM/Omeka-S-module-Thesaurus/README.md

 The view helper can be used for any purpose, for example to build a hierarchical list of item sets.

+The thesaurus is available as a endpoint for [Value Suggest], through module [Value Suggest: Any].

 A future version may rely on ISO 25964 (Thesauri and interoperability with other vocabularies).